 Once you know there is no fresh surface to work with, use a new piece of clay.

 When you have finished and are satisfied that the car is clean, rinse off the lubricant and use the microfiber cloth to dry it off.

-There are different factors that can affect your car’s exterior, and these factors can vary depending on the area you are living in.
-Whether your car is subject to natural factors such as bird droppings and sand or dust (in areas where the Sahara blows in, vehicles can become covered by a thick layer of sand traveling across continents), it is important that you take care of your vehicle.
-Avoid harsh chemical products that can ruin your car’s paint and invest instead in automotive detailing clay.
+Different factors can affect your car’s exterior, which can vary depending on the area you live in.
+Whether your car is subject to natural factors such as bird droppings and sand or dust (in areas where the Sahara blows in, vehicles can become covered by a thick layer of sand traveling across continents), you must take care of your vehicle.
+Avoid harsh chemical products that can ruin your car’s paint and invest in automotive detailing clay instead.